Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Pauli errors

 Here, $ A_{l}^{(n)} $ is an $ m$-independent function that satisfies $ \sum_{l=1}^{L_s} | A_{l}^{(n)} |^2 = 1$.
 We also have $ \sum_{s=0}^{N/2} \sum_{l=1}^{L_s} | D_{sl}^{(n)} (m) |^2 = 1$.
 We emphasize that the factors (\ref{dfactors}) are exact in the sense that the functional dependence on $ m $ is completely described up to the coefficients $ A_{l}^{(n)}, b_s, c_s $.

 Clearly, the deformation factors (\ref{dfactors}) are not independent of $ m $ hence we cannot expect that the spinor code to be an exact QEC under Pauli errors.
 However, the $ m $ dependence is not very strong and for particular types of states its effects can be small to negligible (see Fig. \ref{fig2}).
 In Fig. \ref{fig2}(a) we show the deformation factor for projections into the same $ s = N/2 $ sector.
-Since a spin coherent state has a Gaussian distribution in $ m $, the effect of the deformation factor is to displace the distribution towards the extrema $ m = \pm N/2 $.
-However, this effect diminishes with large $ N $ since the Gaussian has a width of approximately $ \Delta m/(N/2) \sim 1/\sqrt{N} $.
-Hence we expect that for large $ N $ the spinor code to improve in performance.
-For spin coherent states centered around $ m = 0 $, the deformation factor will strongly modify the distribution.
-However, since the deformation factor also has a small amplitude, the probability of these outcomes are suppressed.
-Thus overall the effect on the errors on spin coherent states are modest and diminish with $ N $.
-For spin coherent states at the extrema $ m = \pm N/2$, the Gaussian narrows and $ D^{(n)}_{s,1} (m) \approx \pm 1 $.
-In this region the errors do not affect the state at all.
-This occurs as $z$-errors do not affect the states at the poles of the Bloch spheres, as they are $S_z$-eigenstates.
-In this way, once the restriction to spin coherent states is made, generally the deformation factors in spin sector $ s = N/2 $ do not affect the state to a great extent.
+Since a spin coherent state has a Gaussian distribution in $ m $, the effect of the deformation factor is to displace the distribution towards the extrema $ m = \pm N/2 $. { This can be quantified by evaluating the expectation values of the state (\ref{deformz}) with respect to the spin coherent state (\ref{scsexp}).
+For a spin coherent state with parameters $ \alpha = e^{-\i \phi/2} \cos (\theta /2), \beta = e^{\i \phi/2} \sin (\theta /2) $, we find the decoded state (see Appendix \ref{app:deformation})